openstack/contributor-guide/doc/source/organizations/index.rst

     letters for getting visas
   * The letters/decisions made on travel should be given out, ideally weeks or more, in advance
-  * Permission to agree with terms of becoming an OpenStack Foundation Individual Member
+  * Permission to agree with terms of becoming an Open Infrastructure Foundation Individual Member

 * Consider signing up as a contributing organization member